anshikhachaurasiya/Customer-Satisfaction-Prediction/README.md

 * Customer and seller attributes

 This project builds a **production-oriented machine learning pipeline** to predict customer review scores from historical e-commerce data.
+## Dataset
+This project uses the [Olist Brazilian E-Commerce dataset](https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce).
+Download it from Kaggle and place the CSV files in the `data/` folder before running the pipeline.

 Instead of training a model once and manually deploying it, the project uses **ZenML and MLflow** to create a reproducible workflow covering: